svtk/AtomicKotlinCourse/Programming Basics/Data Types/Exercise 2/task.md

 Attempt to combine various `val`s of different types using the `+` operator.
 Only combine two at a time, and assign each combination to a `val` result.
 See which types combine.
-On the console, display the name of the type that can be combined with any other type if it goes first, and the name of the type that can't be combined with itself using `+`.
+On the console, display the name of the type that can be combined with any other type if it appears first, and the name of the type that can't be combined with itself using `+`.

 Replace the lines containing `TODO()` in the solution code with working code.